-The following mentioned are few tips on answering problem solving questions for interviews and testing problem solving skills.
+The following mentioned are few tips on answering problem-solving questions for interviews and testing problem-solving skills.

 1. If you find yourself under a stressful situation which requires you to act quickly what would you do?

 As a person who is unable to work under stress and pressure is considered of not much use in a corporate situation.
 In a world where a person is expected to always be ready and prepared, a candidate is expected to make sure that he is in tune with himself and is able to deal with the stress as it comes along.

 2. Tell us in detail what would you do, if a situation arrives in which you are not able to do effective problem solving and complete your task because you did not have enough information about the project at hand?

-A) Your answer should focus on the fact that you would do anything in your ability to reverse the situation and try to solve the problem created as well as complete your task as quickly as possible with precision.
+Your answer should focus on the fact that you would do anything in your ability to reverse the situation and try to solve the problem created as well as complete your task as quickly as possible with precision.
 Since no man is perfect, there will be times when you will find yourself in a stressful situation caused by lack of attention or any other factor.

-3. Describe a time in which you were in a position where your problem solving skills were regularly tested.
+3. Describe a time in which you were in a position where your problem-solving skills were regularly tested.

-A) For the above mentioned problem solving ability questions, your answer should focus on your positive skills of problem solving.
+For the above-mentioned problem-solving questions for interview, your answer should focus on your positive skills of problem-solving.
 You should also effectively mention about your analytical skills which will help the employers understand your skills and put you in a positive light.